NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hi !
 Im co-organising a workshop on brain computing for neuroscientists in Inria (France), Stanford and Berkeley.
 We would like to invite someone to present the neurotechX community.
 Whats the organisation like in San Francisco?
 Is this something you do?

+3/31/2017 6:14 PM

+ **pierre** :

+ >Heya joke.d, I'm leading the Berkeley chapter and involved in the SF chapter.
+Both groups have people that have talked about the NeurotechX community (especially NeurotechSF).
+What would this workshop be like?
+Where and when is it happening?